nsheff/LOLA/README.md

 * treatment
 * data-source (for publication author, database, etc.)

 Any other column names will be ignored, so add whatever else you like.
 You can also feel free to annotate as many or as few columns, and rows, as you wish.
 LOLA will simply use as much annotation information as you give it, defaulting to identifying a sample with only the file name if you provide nothing else.
-So, for the above structure, a `0index` file may look like this:
+So, for esxample, a `0index` file may look like this:

 filename	|source	|antibody
 --------------|-------------|--------
-file1.bed	|K562		|GATA2
+regionset1.bed|K562		|GATA2
-file3.bed	|K562		|CTCF
+regionset2.bed|K562		|CTCF

-The `0` in `0index` simply makes this file sort at the top of the list so you can find it easily.
-It's located inside the collection folder so that a collection is a self-contained entity that can be easily moved.
+The `0` in `0index` and `0collection` simply makes this file sort at the top of the list so you can find it easily.
+These files are put inside the collection folder so that a collection is a self-contained entity that can be easily moved.

+##### Annotating collections

 ##### Example custom database